Satishchilkaka/cypress-slack/README.md

  ## circleCI

+ 1. To use the circleci use config.yml
- 1. Set environment variables circleci
+ 2. Set environment variables circleci
- 2. Update in package.json and pass envvariables as `$var_name`
+ 3. Update in package.json and pass envvariables as `$var_name`